johansonfelix/veedeo-frontend/README.md

 ### Built With

-Coronavirus Tracker was built with the following technologies:
+Veedeo was built with the following technologies:

 * [React](https://reactjs.org/)
 * [Socket.io](https://socket.io/)